Rune-Status/baileyn-BytecodeExplorer/README.md

 # BytecodeExplorer

 ## About
-Bytecode Explorer is meant to be a tool for analyzing the bytecode for Java applications.
+Bytecode Explorer is meant to be a tool for analyzing the bytecode of Java applications.
 My goal is to implement most of the features I love from IDA Pro for binary file analysis.

 ***NOTE:*** This is currently in the VERY beginning stages.
 Anything and everything will most-probably change.